Vyral/base-template/_posts/2020-08-04-top-3-kid-must-haves-in-a-new-home.md

 **1\.
 A big pool.** She’s trying to convince us to buy a house with a pool, so that one was an easy choice.

 **2\.
-Bunk beds.** I actually showed a house over the weekend to a family with two little girls that had built-in bunk beds and they went crazy for them.
+Bunk beds.** Over the weekend, I showed a house that had built-in bunk beds to a family with two little girls who went crazy for them.

 **3\.
 TV.** A lot of sellers are leaving mounted TVs in their rooms and Ali would like that written into her contract.

 If you are looking for a new home for you and your family, we would love to help.
-Give us a call or send us an email today and let’s get the process started.
+Give us a call or send us an email today, and let’s get the process started.